Meet the team

 |Chris Parsons, PhD - Research Scientist & Adjunct Professor

-Chris leads the stream and watershed biogeochemistry team and holds appointments as an adjunct professor at the University of Waterloo and Wilfred Laurier University.His research focuses on improving understanding of trace contaminant and nutrient mobility in dynamic environmental systems.
+Chris leads the stream and watershed biogeochemistry team and holds an appointment as an adjunct professor at the University of Waterloo where he is affiliated with the Ecohydrology Research Group in the Department Earth and Environmental Sciences.His research focuses on improving understanding of trace contaminant and nutrient mobility in dynamic environmental systems.
 He draws upon a range of complementary disciplines including, geochemistry, hydrology, microbiology, spectroscopy, thermodynamic modelling and statistics.
 Chris is particularly interested in the behaviour of redox-sensitive inorganic contaminants in freshwater aquatic sediments.

 |Zoey Duggan, MSc, BSc (Hons) - Aquatic Ecologist

 Zoey supports research into land use effects on nutrient export in streams and rivers.
 In this role she coordinates and implements field programs, liaises with conservation authorities and university partners and provides field expertise and training to students.
 Her job with ECCC has allowed her to work in a variety of environments across Canada, from remote field sites in northern Alberta (helicopter access only) to the agricultural streams of the prairies and southern Ontario.
 Zoey also works in the lab processing water samples, maintaining, testing and calibrating equipment and in the office processing data.
 Zoey holds an Honours Bachelor of Science degree from Dalhousie University in Halifax, Nova Scotia and a Master of Science degree in Marine Biology from the University of North Carolina Wilmington.